dvoit/dvoit.dev/readme.md

-Thanks for visiting.
-This is a repository for my own personal site, using the Laravel framework.
+<p align="center">Thanks for visiting.
+This is a repository for my own personal site, using the Laravel framework.</p>

 <p align="center"><img src="https://laravel.com/assets/img/components/logo-laravel.svg"></p>